GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 {% Aside %}
-  The lazysizes library also provides a [native loading plugin](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/native-loading) that uses native lazy loading when available but falls back to the library's custom functionality when needed.
+  The lazysizes library also provides a [native loading plugin](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/native-loading) that uses native lazy-loading when available but falls back to the library's custom functionality when needed.
 {% endAside %}

-### How does native lazy loading affect advertisements on a web page?
+### How does native lazy-loading affect advertisements on a web page?

-All ads displayed to the user in the form of an image or iframe lazy load just like any other image or iframe.
+All ads displayed to the user in the form of an image or iframe lazy-load just like any other image or iframe.

 ### How are images handled when a web page is printed?